olivertomic/hoggorm/README.rst

     	- `PLSR1 on NIR spectroscopy and octane data`_ measured on gasoline
   - for `PLSR2`_ for multivariate response (multiple response variables)
     	- `PLSR2 on sensory and fluorescence spectroscopy data`_ measured on cheese
   - for matrix correlation coefficients `RV and RV2`_
-		- `RV and RV2 coefficient on sensory and fluorescence spectroscopy data`_ measured on cheese
+		- `RV and RV2 coefficient on sensory and fluorescence spectroscopy data`_ measured on cheese  `ColabSensory`_
   - for the `SMI`_ (similarity of matrix index)
 		- `SMI on sensory data and fluorescence data`_
 		- `SMI on pseudo-random numbers`_